DonPage/Octo/README.md

 * Retry handling at the command level.
 * Types with Typescript.
 * Signaling across browsers.
-* Using one command to control a fleet of browsers.
 * Async/Await.

 ## Pre-requisites
 It's important to know that Octo **ONLY** wraps the WebDriver portion of selenium-webdriver.
-This makes it so you can easily plug into any existing test runner or builder of your choosing while reaping the benefits listed above.
+This makes it so you can easily plug into any existing test runner or builder of your choosing.
 ```js
 function build(): WebDriver {
   const build = new selenium.Builder();